 We have an \$800 million, unsecured non-amortizing revolving credit agreement, as amended ("Credit Agreement") which is scheduled to expire in July, 2011.
 The Credit Agreement includes a \$100 million sub-limit for letters of credit.
 The interest rate on the borrowings is determined, at our option, as either: (i) the one, two, three or six month London Inter-Bank Offer Rate ("LIBOR") plus a spread of 0.33% to 0.575%; (ii) at the higher of the Agent's prime rate or the federal funds rate plus 0.50%, or; (iii) a competitive bid rate.
 A facility fee ranging from 0.07% to 0.175% is required on the total commitment.
-The applicable margins over LIBOR and the facility fee are based upon our credit ratings from Standard & Poor's Ratings Services and Moody's Investors Service, Inc. At June 30, 2009, the applicable margin over the LIBOR rate was 0.50% and the facility fee was 0.125%.
+The applicable margins over LIBOR and the facility fee are based upon our credit ratings from Standard & Poor's Ratings Services and Moody's Investors Service, Inc. At September 30, 2009, the applicable margin over the LIBOR rate was 0.50% and the facility fee was 0.125%.
 There are no compensating balance requirements.
-As of June 30, 2009, we had \$288 million of borrowings outstanding under our revolving credit agreement and \$444 million of available borrowing capacity, net of \$68 million of outstanding letters of credit.
+As of September 30, 2009, we had \$225 million of borrowings outstanding under our revolving credit agreement and \$507 million of available borrowing capacity, net of \$68 million of outstanding letters of credit.

 In August, 2007, we entered into a \$200 million accounts receivable securitization program ("Securitization") with a group of conduit lenders and liquidity banks.
 The patient-related accounts receivable ("Receivables") for substantially all of our acute care hospitals serve as collateral for the outstanding borrowings.
 The interest rate on the borrowings is based on the commercial paper rate plus a spread of .35%.
 The initial term of this Securitization was 364 days and the term can be extended for incremental 364 day periods upon mutual agreement of the parties.
-The facility was extended for a second 364-day term in August, 2008.
-The Securitization has a term-out feature that can be exercised by us if the banks do not extend the Securitization which would extend the maturity date to August, 2010.
+The facility was extended for a third 364-day term in August, 2009 and matures in August, 2010.
 Under the terms of the term-out provision, the borrowing rate would be the same as our Credit Agreement rate.
 Outstanding borrowings which can be refinanced through available borrowings under the terms of our Credit Agreement are classified as long-term on our balance sheet.
-We have accounted for this Securitization as borrowings under SFAS No. 140, "Accounting for Transfers and Servicing of Financial Assets and Extinguishments of Liabilities".
+We have accounted for this Securitization as borrowings pursuant to the Financial Accounting Standard Board's ("FASB") guidance regarding the accounting for transfers and servicing of financial assets and extinguishments of liabilities.
 We maintain effective control over the Receivables since, pursuant to the terms of the Securitization, the Receivables are sold from certain of our subsidiaries to special purpose entities that are wholly-owned by us.
-The wholly-owned special purpose entities use the Receivables to collateralize the loans obtained from the group of third-party conduit lenders and liquidity banks do not have recourse to us beyond the assets of the wholly-owned special purpose entities that securitize the loans.
-As of June 30, 2009, we had \$10 million of borrowings outstanding pursuant to this program and \$190 million of available borrowing capacity.
+The wholly-owned special purpose entities use the Receivables to collateralize the loans obtained from the group of third-party conduit lenders and liquidity banks.
+The group of third-party conduit lenders and liquidity banks do not have recourse to us beyond the assets of the wholly-owned special purpose entities that securitize the loans.
+As of September 30, 2009, we had \$10 million of borrowings outstanding pursuant to this program and \$190 million of available borrowing capacity.